For the last two weeks, my students have been focusing on observation in art class. The goal has been to represent and draw exactly what we see.

 I never imagined that the year would end this way, our time together cut short.
 Never forget that you each have inside of you, the power to call upon a Firebird.
 You have shown me grace, compassion, and kindness that I can never repay.
 You will never be forgotten.
 Please believe that, as in the Firebird, good defeats evil.
 Light outshines darkness.
 You are precious.

+One of my final Royal Conservatory of Music piano technique exams is in 23 hours.
+I have been preparing for this exam since I was 9 years old - essentially.
+My serious preparation began in May 2013.
+Here we are, the night before exam time and all through my mind anxious thoughts are running - not a shred of confidence to be found.
 This is not uncommon for musicians to experience nerves or anxiety before an audition, performance, or jury.
 Earlier this week, I had emailed my phenomenal piano teacher and asked her for tips on how to best spend my preparation time in the last 48 hours before the exam.
 Her response was brilliant.
 I want to share it because it offers a great formula for dealing with high pressure performance situations.
 It may serve as a warm reminder to seasoned musicians or as welcome brand new information for musicians just beginning to have these more intense performance experiences.
+I will not paraphrase what she wrote or make any corrections.
+Here it is: "Make sure you have some energy for exam.
+It is better not to overplay and completely wear yourself out.
+The night before you better not play much but rather concentrate in your mind and remember everything what supposed to be at exam.
+Should be equal time to practise slowly and fast on scales and studies."

 Please, dear reader, permit me to expand on some of her points and how they have helped me manage the pre-exam meltdown that I was facing.